AFLplusplus/AFLplusplus/docs/INSTALL.md

 problem, I couldn't get a vanilla copy of user-mode emulation support working correctly on BSD at all.

-## 3. MacOS X on x86
+## 3. MacOS X on x86 and arm64 (M1)

 MacOS X should work, but there are some gotchas due to the idiosyncrasies of the platform.
 On top of this, I have limited release testing capabilities and depend mostly on user feedback.

-To build AFL, install Xcode and follow the general instructions for Linux.
+To build AFL, install llvm (and perhaps gcc) from brew and follow the general instructions for Linux.
+If possible avoid Xcode at all cost.

-The Xcode 'gcc' tool is just a wrapper for clang, so be sure to use afl-clang to compile any instrumented binaries; afl-gcc will fail unless you have GCC installed from another source (in which case, please specify `AFL_CC` and `AFL_CXX` to point to the "real" GCC binaries).

-Only 64-bit compilation will work on the platform; porting the 32-bit instrumentation would require a fair amount of work due to the way OS X handles relocations, and today, virtually all MacOS X boxes are 64-bit.
+afl-gcc will fail unless you have GCC installed, but that is using outdated instrumentation anyway.
+You don't want that.

 The crash reporting daemon that comes by default with MacOS X will cause problems with fuzzing.
 You need to turn it off by following the instructions